digital-work-lab/digital-work-lecture/exercises/git_branch/branching_exercise_notebook.md

 If you have completed Part 1 quickly, you may continue practicing with the following challenge.

 **Task**: To continue practicing, create the following tree, which resembles a typical setup of Git branches.
-To do this, you can open [learngitbranching](https://learngitbranching.js.org/?locale=en_EN) in a separate window.
+To do this, you can open [learngitbranching](https://learngitbranching.js.org/?locale=en_EN){: target="_blank"} in a separate window.

 <img src="../../material/git-branches.png" style="width: 600px;" alt="Git branches"/>